MLRS/gabra-api/README.md

 Run all tests with `npm test`.
 Run an individual testsuite with `npx mocha --exit test/schema.js` or use the `--grep` flag.
 To stop on first failure, use `--bail`

+## Repository

+- `master` branch is used for development.
+- `production` branch is kept in sync with live version on MLRS.